White-Label/Web-Template/README.md

 Now that you have Ruby, Node, API keys, and the template downloaded, you are ready to start running the website locally.

-1. Open a terminal and navigate to the cloned repo. `cd Noon-Pacific-Web-WL`
+1. Open a terminal and navigate to the cloned repo. `cd White-Label-Web-Template`
 2. Install all Node dependencies. `npm install`
 3. Install all Ruby dependencies. `bundle install`
 4. Open `source/js/app/config.js` in your favorite editor and replace `YOUR_WHITE_LABEL_CLIENT_ID_HERE` and `YOUR_SOUNDCLOUD_CLIENT_ID_HERE` with your White Label and Soundcloud client id's respectively.